elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 ### FWBuilder Backup Plan

-It&#8217;s always a good idea to always allow a specific IP to connect to our firewall (in case we break something and lock ourselves out).
+It's always a good idea to always allow a specific IP to connect to our firewall (in case we break something and lock ourselves out).
 To set this up, double click on the Firewall and you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw-bldr_fw_selected.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/fw-bldr_fw_selected.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw-bldr_fw_selected.png" alt="fw bldr fw selected Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1366" height="714" class="alignnone size-full wp-image-8264" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Then click on &#8220;Firewall Settings&#8221; and you will see the following:
+Then click on "Firewall Settings" and you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings.png" alt="fw settings Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1054" height="628" class="alignnone size-full wp-image-8265" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Check the box that says &#8220;Always permit ssh access from the management workstation with this address&#8221; and enter the desired IP:
+Check the box that says "Always permit ssh access from the management workstation with this address" and enter the desired IP:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings_ssh_back_door.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings_ssh_back_door.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/fw_settings_ssh_back_door.png" alt="fw settings ssh back door Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1054" height="628" class="alignnone size-full wp-image-8266" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

 ### Deploy the New Firewall to the DD_WRT Router

-Under the &#8220;Firewall Settings&#8221;, make sure &#8220;Compiler&#8221; Tab looks like this:
+Under the "Firewall Settings", make sure "Compiler" Tab looks like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compiler_tab_fw_sts.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Compiler_tab_fw_sts.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compiler_tab_fw_sts.png" alt="Compiler tab fw sts Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1054" height="628" class="alignnone size-full wp-image-8267" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-and the &#8220;Installer&#8221; Tab looks like this:
+and the "Installer" Tab looks like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Installer_Tab_firewall_sts.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Installer_Tab_firewall_sts.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Installer_Tab_firewall_sts.png" alt="Installer Tab firewall sts Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1054" height="628" class="alignnone size-full wp-image-8268" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-If you chose the &#8220;DD-WRT (JFFS)&#8221; for the OS those should be the default.
+If you chose the "DD-WRT (JFFS)" for the OS those should be the default.
 You can also check out the installer scripts for DD-WRT from the FWBuilder package:

     elatov@crbook:/usr/share/fwbuilder-5.1.0.3599/configlets/dd-wrt-jffs$ pwd
     /usr/share/fwbuilder-5.1.0.3599/configlets/dd-wrt-jffs